 Aulonocara rostratum

 Aulonocara rostratum generally inhabits the sandy plains of Lake Malawi.
-During the mating season, pits are dug in the ground.
+During the mating season, pits are dug in the substrate.

 Aulonocara rostratum